moliver28/research-handbook/content/handbook/security/security-assurance/governance/automation-library.md

 ## Layout

 Each automation added to this page should contain the below details at minimum:
-- Header Title as anchor
+- Header title as anchor
 - Brief Description
 - Repository Link
 - Best Point of Contact for Questions